kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,2,rep,name=conditions"`

 	// TargetInterceptors reference interceptors that should eventually respond to this eviction
-	// request to help with the graceful eviction of a target .
+	// request to help with the graceful eviction of a target.
 These interceptors are selected
 	// sequentially, in the order in which they appear in the list and are added to the
 	// .status.activeInterceptors in a rolling fashion.
 	//